PenguLoader/PenguLoader/plugin/README.md

 yarn dev
 ```

-After the dev server stared, you can see a new folder in League Loader's plugins.
+After the dev server started, you can see a new folder in League Loader's plugins.
 It's your plugin entry.

 ```
 plugins/